GBJim/vatic-docker/README.md

+#This is a fork of [Vatic-Docker ](https://github.com/jldowns/vatic-docker).
+This version is focused on the **Vatic Offline Mode** which doesn't rely on the Amazon Mechanical Turk service The following functions are added to turkic CLI 1.turkic delete ASSIGNMENT  --> Delete a assignment(worker-video pair) 2.turkic dump --image  --> Dump video frames into CatlTech Toolkit convention 3.turkic dump --json  --> Dump annotations into JSON format.
+The structure has been modified to frame-based indexing 4.turkic dump --split A:B --> Split mechanism that automatically divides data into multiple splits 5.turkic dump --vbb   --> Dump annotations into vbb txt files that accepted by CalTech Toolkit 6.turkic list --detail  --> List detailed hyperlinks-worker mapping of assignments and generate a user_map file.

 # vatic-docker [![Build Status](https://travis-ci.org/jldowns/vatic-docker.svg?branch=master)](https://travis-ci.org/jldowns/vatic-docker)

 Dockerfile and configuration files for using VATIC in a Docker container.
 Uses the VATIC software located at https://github.com/cvondrick/vatic